oeyoews/nvim/README.md

 make && make install
 ```

-* vim-plug: enter to show more information, R to reinstall failed plugins
+> tips: vim-plug: enter to show more information, R to reinstall failed plugins

 ---